FlorianWilhelm/hydra-example-project/README.md

   l2: 0.01
   n_steps: 1000
 ```
 Note that we had to use a plus sign in the flag `+experiment` as we *added* the mandatory experiment parameter.
+Note
+that Hydra has also set up the logging for us and besides the terminal all output will also be collected in an `./outputs`
+folder.

 So the section `main` and `neptune` are directly defined in `main.yaml` but why did Hydra now choose the MySQL database?
 This is due to fact that in `main.yaml`, we defined some defaults: